Injuries to Kids in Cars

 After Injuries Caused by Accidents or Auto Defects, Parents Should Know Their Right to Compensation

 Automobile accidents are the number one cause of death and disability among teenagers in this country.
-Catastrophic injuries to, or the death of, a child in a car accident is about the worst, most devastating experience that a family can endure, both emotionally and financially.
+Seeing one’s child catastrophically injured or killed in a preventable accident is one of the worst things a parent can face.
+The experience is devastating emotionally and financially.

 Children can be injured in a car without being in a traffic accident by, among other things: